997qj8kh9f731hjol9j028o0ioj2q8/proxy-admin/README.md

 # Proxy Admin

-A simple but powerful proxy admin with a lot of built-in commands.
+A simple proxy admin with a lot of built-in commands.

 ## About
 This is an undetected and safe proxy admin made to run smoothly without causing issues.
 It’s lightweight, stable, and easy to work with